jhwhenry/cpd/CPD_UPGRADE_511_522_Test.md

 - 2.Uninstall the CCS hot fixes and apply the patch for migration preparation.
 <br>

-1) Remove the hot fix from the CCS custom resource
+1)Remove the hot fix from the CCS custom resource

 <br>